 - Cost of living budget for single vs. shared items

 - If you were on your spouse's health plan, the cost of new health insurance

 How Much Does Divorce Cost?

 Although there is no single “divorce insurance policy,” there are services that can help cover some of the costs.

 Insurance for Divorce Costs

 Finding solace through a range of insurance products when your marriage is having trouble will not replace what you lose, but it can help protect your health and financial well-being more than if you had no coverage at all.
 Here are a few products or legal services that can be used to help with the cost of divorce and legal fees:

 - Health insurance or employee benefits: Divorce can trigger a lot of stress and complex feelings, so you or your spouse (and children if you have them) may wish to get proper support.
 Look into plans from a health insurance exchange set up by the ACA.
 If your employer sponsors a plan, it could be a good option.
-It may also include Employee Assistance Programs (EAPs), with mental health services for you or your children.
+It may also include an employee assistance programs (EAPs), with mental health services for you or your children.

 - Legal insurance: There are legal insurance policies that may be able to provide limited legal advice over the phone for no-fault divorce and, in some cases, legal counsel or support with child custody issues.
-Be sure to ask how each option works with the law because some exclude high conflict or contested divorce, or other family law issues, and these laws do vary by state.
+Be sure to ask how each option works, because some exclude high-conflict or contested divorce, or other family law issues, and these laws do vary by state.

 - Legal fee discount plans: There are legal discount plans that you can sign up for through lawyer networks that provide basic help, discounts, or lower rates on legal fees for simple divorce cases.
 Some may even include a free consult, or a 30-minute phone call before they start charging.
 Look into these before taking on full-priced counsel.